 - For files (or folders) under 20GB in size that need to be sent to individuals please use the Accellion secure file transfer.

-- For unsecured publishing of data on the web contact firstname.lastname@example.org.
+- For unsecured publishing of data on the web contact email@example.com.
 We can make your data available (readable to the world) over a URL.
 Not recommended for very large data sets.
-If you wish to use this option and the amount of data is greater than 50GB, please let us know up front.
+If you wish to use this option, please let us know up the overall size up front.

 - For large amounts of data you may request research computing to receive or ship USB drives to transfer your data externally.